saeedet/GTFS_visualization/README.md

 Then, install modules in GTFS folder by running "npm install" in cmd.

-And in the end run node by the following command "node index.js".
+Next, run node by the following command "node index.js".

+At the end you need to have 2 API keys for this project which you can find online how to do that.
+A google API key to include it in "./service.php" file line 822.
+A GTFS API key to include it in "./GTFS/index.js" file line 23.

 You are all set now and you can play around with trains data.